Popular on-chain analyst Willy Woo says that the price of Bitcoin (BTC) is being suppressed by a political agenda.

 The reasons for this resistance to a spot product are difficult to understand apart from a recognition that the Commission has determined to subject anything related to Bitcoin – and presumably other digital assets – to a more exacting standard than it applies to other products…

-The reasoning underlying the Commission’s denials of spot Bitcoin ETPs (exchange-traded products) is itself general and conclusory, which makes it difficult to know how approval could be achieved.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The reasoning underlying the Commission’s denials of spot Bitcoin ETPs (exchange-traded products) is itself general and conclusory, which makes it difficult to know how approval could be achieved.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action